opensean/s3synccli/README.md

 ### start bash shell in the container

-A shell can be started in the container to experiment with python program or code directly by overiding the container entrypoint.
+A shell can be started in the container to experiment with the python program or code directly by overiding the container entrypoint.
 For example,

 ```